 Our past exhibitions have presented site-specific installations outdoors which address environmental realities, concerns, dreams and inventions.
 And indoor exhibitions which present an array of perspectives about nature.
 Please visit the Exhibitions section of this site to see our shows.

 In 2012, we embarked on a comprehensive re-envisioning of our environmental art department.
-The new vision will align the environmental art department more fully with the center’s conservation and education goals, by presenting projects that actually solve ecological problems.
+The new vision aligns the environmental art department more fully with the center’s conservation and education goals, by presenting projects that actually solve ecological problems.

-These hybrid projects result from collaborations between artists and other professionals–scientists, architects, ecologists, engineers or urban planners– and members of local communities.
+These hybrid projects result from collaborations between artists and other professionals–scientists, architects, ecologists, engineers or urban planners–and members of local communities.
 The resulting art works can deliver greater understanding to all of us, can offer a unique way to experience nature, and can directly contribute to the health of our natural world.
-For examples of these works, please see Artist Projects Page.

 In the spring of 2013, the Schuylkill Center hosted a conference, Beneath the Surface.
-This one-day conference will present the discoveries made in our planning process, allow the team to present their own work, and bring arts professionals and audiences together to learn more about this innovative art practice which carries such great responsibility and potential.
+This one-day conference presented the discoveries made in our planning process, allowed the team to present their own work, and brought arts professionals and audiences together to learn more about this innovative art practice which carries such great responsibility and potential.